-Robert Nelson admits he was a tough kid.
+Robert N. admits he was a tough kid.
 The tenth child of eleven siblings, Robert’s parents served as role models of perseverance and determination.
 His mother cleaned houses and his father worked in the coal mines of northern Pennsylvania and the Steam Heat Plant in Pottsville, Pennsylvania.

 In his junior year of high school, Robert quit school.
 Thanks to John Powers, a determined and influential teacher, Robert returned to school and graduated from Pottsville Area High School.
 After graduation, he joined the Navy as a boatman’s mate.
-His Navy career was short lived after he was diagnosed with a heart murmur and honorably discharged.
+His Navy career was short-lived after he was diagnosed with a heart murmur and honorably discharged.

-Robert returned home to his native Pottsville, Pennsylvania and worked for Schuylkill County Weatherization Program.
+Robert returned home to his native Pottsville, Pennsylvania, and worked for Schuylkill County Weatherization Program.
 During his career, he was diagnosed with a bone condition called avascular necrosis and had five hip replacement surgeries.
 Unfortunately, his employer was no longer able to hold his job open as he recovered from his last hip replacement surgery and extensive rehabilitation.

 For 13 years, Robert, a Navy veteran, lived in the same apartment in Pottsville.
 He had an absentee landlord who let the building deteriorate and it fall apart over the years.
 “I had black mold in the bathroom.
 The steam would make it worse and I couldn’t breathe,” said Robert.
 “I knew I had to get out of there.”